-- CDEC discussed that moderate to severe dyspareunia is a symptom of VVA and that other vaginal estrogen products are reimbursed by most public drug plans for broader symptoms of VVA.
-The clinical expert indicated that softgel estradiol vaginal insert would likely be used beyond the Health Canada indication in this broader patient population (i.e., postmenopausal women with other VVA-related symptoms such as vaginal dryness) in clinical practice. - CDEC noted that according to the clinical expert, not all patients respond to currently available treatments for dyspareunia, and that some treatment options are difficult, uncomfortable, or messy to administer.
+- CDEC discussed that moderate-to-severe dyspareunia is a symptom of VVA and that other vaginal estrogen products are reimbursed by most public drug plans for broader symptoms of VVA.
+The clinical expert indicated that the softgel estradiol vaginal insert would likely be used beyond the Health Canada indication in this broader patient population (i.e., women who are postmenopausal and have other VVA-related symptoms such as vaginal dryness) in clinical practice. - CDEC noted that according to the clinical expert, not all patients respond to currently available treatments for dyspareunia, and that some treatment options are difficult, uncomfortable, or messy to administer.
 CDEC also discussed the pragmatic advantages of a softgel preparation compared to other formulations of vaginal estrogen therapies (e.g., tablet, ring, cream).
-However, no evidence on ease and acceptability of use was included to demonstrate softgel estradiol vaginal insert would meet this need.
-There was no input provided by clinician or patient groups. - CDEC discussed pricing of softgel estradiol vaginal insert given the lack of clinically relevant direct and indirect comparative evidence between estradiol vaginal insert and the other vaginal estrogen therapies in postmenopausal women with moderate to severe dyspareunia and the lack of long-term efficacy and safety data beyond 12 weeks.
-Given these gaps in evidence, CDEC was not able to conclude whether the softgel estradiol vaginal insert offered clinical benefit over currently available treatments. - CDEC also discussed other doses of softgel estradiol vaginal insert (8 mcg [2 x 4mcg] and 14 mcg [4 mcg +10 mcg]) based on input from Drug Plans and noted that dose escalation from 4 mcg to 8 mcg or 14 mcg may occur in a small proportion of patients and acknowledged the uncertain benefit of dose escalation from 4 mcg to 8 mcg or 14 mcg and potential impact on cost savings depending on the comparator of interest. - CDEC noted that according to the clinical expert, treatment response would be assessed at 3-6 months following initiation and again at 6-12 months, then yearly thereafter.
-CDEC discussed whether softgel estradiol vaginal insert should be continued as long as needed for symptom management as symptoms may recur upon discontinuation and noted that currently available products in Canada of the same indication do not have limitations on treatment length. - CDEC noted that softgel estradiol vaginal insert should not be used in combination with other vaginal estrogen products.
+However, no evidence on ease and acceptability of use was included to demonstrate that the softgel estradiol vaginal insert would meet this need.
+There was no input provided by clinician or patient groups. - CDEC discussed the pricing of the softgel estradiol vaginal insert given the lack of clinically relevant direct and indirect comparative evidence between the estradiol vaginal insert and other vaginal estrogen therapies in women who are postmenopausal and have moderateto-severe dyspareunia, as well the lack of long-term efficacy and safety data beyond 12 weeks.
+Given these gaps in evidence, CDEC was not able to conclude whether the softgel estradiol vaginal insert offered clinical benefit over currently available treatments. - CDEC also discussed other doses of the softgel estradiol vaginal insert (8 mcg [2 \times 4 mcg] and 14 mcg [4 mcg + 10 mcg]) based on input from drug plans, and noted that dose escalation from 4 mcg to 8 mcg or 14 mcg may occur in a small portion of patients, and acknowledged the uncertain benefit of dose escalation from 4 mcg to 8 mcg or 14 mcg and the potential impact on cost savings depending on the comparator of interest. - CDEC noted that, according to the clinical expert, treatment response would be assessed at 3 to 6 months following initiation and again at 6 to 12 months, then yearly thereafter.
+CDEC discussed whether the softgel estradiol vaginal insert should be continued as long as needed for symptom management as symptoms may recur upon discontinuation and noted that currently available products in Canada of the same indication do not have limitations on treatment length.

+CDEC noted that the softgel estradiol vaginal insert should not be used in combination with other vaginal estrogen products.